KyleAMathews/blog/pages/2017-1-31---introducting-typefaces-easiest-way-to-self-host-fonts/index.md

 out if you'd like).

-And if you're using Google Fonts & webpack, save your users some time (or stop driving them away) and swap-in Typefaces.
+And if you're using Google Fonts & webpack, save your users some time (or stop driving them away) by swapping in Typefaces.

 https://github.com/KyleAMathews/typefaces